Intrinsic staggered spin-orbit torque for the electrical control of antiferromagnets -- application to CrI$_3$

-{\em Magnetization dynamics} --- Given the significant deviation of the $\hat{{\bf N}}$-dependence of the microscopically computed spin-orbit torque from the simple form given in the earlier analysis, it's worthwhile to compute the spin dynamics with the \textit{ab initio} spin-orbit torque (Fig.~\ref{Fig:GlobalTorque}) as input into the coupled LLG equations (Eq.~\ref{eq:LLG}). $\hat{\bf N}$ is parameterized by spherical coordinates $(\theta,\phi)$, and we use a bilinear interpolation of a dense $80\times 80$ mesh of spin-orbit torque obtained from first-principles to obtain the full $\hat{\bf N}$-dependence.
+Given the significant deviation of the $\hat{{\bf N}}$-dependence of the microscopically computed spin-orbit torque from the simple form of Eq.~\ref{eq:LLGn}, it's worthwhile to compute the spin dynamics with the \textit{ab initio} spin-orbit torque (Fig.~\ref{Fig:GlobalTorque}) as input into the coupled LLG equations (Eq.~\ref{eq:LLG}). $\hat{\bf N}$ is parameterized by spherical coordinates $(\theta,\phi)$, and we use a bilinear interpolation of a dense $80\times 80$ mesh of spin-orbit torque obtained from first-principles to obtain the full $\hat{\bf N}$-dependence.

 Figure~\ref{Fig:LLG} shows the spin-orbit torque driven dynamics.
 We find that the spin-orbit torque can either induce switching or induce steady state oscillations of $\hat{{\bf N}}$.
 Figure~\ref{Fig:LLG}(a) shows that for an applied electric field $E={\rm -2.3~V/\mu m}$, the spin-orbit torque switches the N\'eel order $L_z$ from the north pole to the southern hemisphere within 100~ps and generates a finite in-plane magnetization $M_y$.
-By separately turning off the fieldlike (odd) or dampinglike (even) contributions to the spin-orbit torque, we find that the switching of $L_z$ originates from the dampinglike torque, while the fieldlike torque helps to accelerate the switching dynamics and reduce the E-field threshold.
+Note that the input spin-orbit torque terms include both dampinglike and fieldlike torques (Fig.~\ref{Fig:GlobalTorque}).
+However, dampinglike torque only has to compete with the product of anisotropy plus exchange and the small damping factor (Table~\ref{table2}).
+We expect dampinglike would play a more important role when the magnitudes of dampinglike and fieldlike torque are comparable.
+Indeed, by separately turning off the fieldlike (odd) or dampinglike (even) contributions to the spin-orbit torque, we find that the switching of $L_z$ originates from the dampinglike torque, while the fieldlike torque helps to accelerate the switching dynamics and reduce the switching E-field threshold.
 Figure~\ref{Fig:LLG}(b) shows an oscillating steady state for $E={\rm 3~V/\mu m}$, with a frequency of approximately 80~GHz.
 We find that both dampinglike and fieldlike torque are required to induce steady state oscillation.